 February 15, 2016

-- Polyester– Polyester is very common webbing.
-Its properties that make it a great choice are its strength, it doesn’t stretch, it is fairly UV stable, and it doesn’t absorb water.
+Polyester is a very common webbing.
+The properties that make it a great choice are its strength, it doesn’t stretch, it is fairly UV stable, and it doesn’t absorb water.
 It also comes in a wide range of widths and strengths.
 It is about 90% as strong as nylon and it is one of the most UV stable webbings commonly used.
 These properties make it a very good choice for hammock suspension and backpack straps.

-- Polypropylene– Polypropylene is much weaker, has a lower melting point, and is less resistant to abrasion than its nylon and Polyester counterparts.
-However it is much lighter and will absorb the least amount of water weight.
-It is a good choice for backpack straps, tarp tie outs, and wider tree straps.
+Polypropylene is much weaker, has a lower melting point, and is less resistant to abrasion than its nylon and polyester counterparts.
+However, it is much lighter and will absorb the least amount of water weight.
+It is a good choice for backpack straps, tarp tie-outs, and wider tree straps.
 With a tree strap wider than one inch, polypropylene becomes a good choice because it is so low in weight and stretch.